 Our Team Members

 Amber Tamang and Sushma Tamang Owners and Guides

 Three Jewels Adventures was founded and Managed by Amber Tamang and his wife Sushma Tamang.
 Amber is from southern Solukhumbu, a small place not even on most printed maps.
-He began as a trekking porter in 1993 to support himself through college education.
+He began as a trekking porter in 1993 to support himself through a college education.
 In 1999 Sushma and Amber got married.
 Not long after that, in 2001, they formed Three Jewels Adventures as their family and team business with fellow guides.
 Amber specializes in guiding regular trekking to Buddhist and Hindu cultural and archaeological sites whereas Sushma Tamang also a trained tour guide helps to guide and to manage their family’s business.
-During the slow tourist season Amber and Sushma both contribute their time to Tourism organizations such as Sushma was committee member for Village tourism forum run by tourism experts in promoting tourism in remote villages, Amber in the other hand is volunteers coordinator to his community culture center for Tamang ethnic people.
+During the slow tourist season Amber and Sushma both contribute their time to Tourism organizations such as Sushma was a committee member for the Village tourism forum run by tourism experts in promoting tourism in remote villages, Amber in the other hand is a volunteers coordinator for his community culture center for Tamang ethnic people.
 They live in Kathmandu with their two daughters Ayusha and Anjali.

 Karna B. Tamang ‘KB’, three times Everest summiteer, once solo from camp 4 to the summit, is one of the outstanding climbing guides in Nepal.
 Besides bagging Everest three times, he has climbed many peaks in the Himalayas like Amadablam, Himlung, ChoYou, and other peaks.
 KB was also a member of the rescue squad in the 2014 and 2015 Mt.
 Everest disasters KB nowadays leads only limited treks and climbs to give more time to his young son and wife.
 He part of the year lives in the USA.